allenai/embodied-clip/README.md

 ## 🛤️ Submitting to the Leaderboard

 We will be tracking challenge participant entries using the [AI2 Leaderboard](https://leaderboard.allenai.org/).
-Submissions will be opened around March 1st and a submission link will be provided in this section along with instructions on the expected format for submissions.
+Submissions will be opened soon and a submission link will be provided in this section along with instructions on the expected format for submissions.

 ## 🖼️ Allowed Observations